 Calculated metrics enable you to combine metrics to create mathematical operations that are used as new metrics.
 These metrics can be created for a report to which you add metrics.
 Administrators can create calculated metrics for all users of a report suite.

-Campaigns are defined and used in various ways in Marketing Cloud products.
+Campaigns are defined and used in various ways in Experience Cloud products.

 Generally, a channel is a section (or category) of your site.
 For example, a web site might have two channels, one for Weather and one for News.